Java Syntax – A Complete Guide to Master Java

 int y+=6(equivalent to int y=y+6;)

 Objects are created from classes in Java.
-Once we define a class, we can create the object of a class by the following simple syntax.
+Once we define a class, we can create an object of the class using the following simple syntax.
 These are the instances of the class:

 < class - name > <object - name > =new < class - name of instance creation > ()